 - it is so very easy to make

-- it freezes really well, but not solid, so you can spoon it out into dishes whenever you want – keep it in the freezer in a solid container, not a ziplock bag (it will leak out)
+- it freezes, but not solid, so you can spoon it out into dishes whenever you want – keep it in the freezer in a solid container, not a ziplock bag (it will leak out)

 - it can be used in almost anything – stirred into sauteed potatoes and into soups and braises.
 Toss through fried rice.
 Stir into lentil stews and make miso soup with it.
 Toss roasted broccoli and cauliflower in it.
 Add a little to dressings, dips and spreads.

 Pretty much the number of uses of this sauce is infinite, guided only by your imagination.
 Add a little to a dish for full-on flavours, or add just a little for a mysterious undertone.

 Actually it is so dark and funky, I’ll use it as a vegetarian substitute in place of fish sauce in some recipes.